feltnerm/uwponopoly/doc/scenarios/use_cases_and_scenarios.md

    5. The player tells the system that the player is done with the player's turn.

 #B. Manage Property

+1. The player wants to improve (i.e., build a hotel or house) on a property.
     1. The game has been set up and started.
     2. Current Player owns the deeds to each property in a set of same-colored properties.
     3. The player selects to improve the property, and based on the cost and amount of money in the player's bank, builds a new improvement on that property.